belongtothenight/video_processing/src/video/README.md

 ## Major Possible Improvement

-1. ADD GPU compute option
+1. Add GPU compute option.
-2. Change scripts to be a standard library with specified arguments to do different tasks.
+2. Change scripts to be a standard library with specified arguments to do different tasks. (separate duplicate functions to lib files)
+3. Add CPU and GPU computes simultaneously option.